andrecaiado/spring-boot-oauth2-keycloak/README.md

 The above steps were taken based on the following discussion:
 - https://keycloak.discourse.group/t/issue-on-userinfo-endpoint-at-keycloak-20/18461

-These steps that fix the issue are also included in the exported realm configuration file.
+These steps are also included in the exported Keycloak configuration file.

 ## Importing the realm configuration